-Your budget is usually the most important factor when building an indoor hydroponics grow room.
+Your budget is usually the most important factor when building indoor hydroponics grow room.
 The most expensive grow light we have presented on this list is the Advanced Platinum P900.
-As we are quite budget-oriented, we only list the best value for money models in this list.
+As we are quite budget-oriented, we only list the best value for money models on this list.

-Here we have presented some of the best models you can find for the money, starting from as low as $100.
+Here we have presented some of the best cheap grow lights for marijuana you can find for the money, starting from as low as $100.
 Bear in mind that there are a lot of choices on the market, however, they can be much more expensive.